Las Cruces, New Mexico

-Las Cruces is the economic and geographic center of the Mesilla Valley, the agricultural region on the floodplain of the Rio Grande which extends from Hatch to the west side of El Paso, Texas.
-Las Cruces is the home of New Mexico State University (NMSU), New Mexico's only land-grant university.
-The city's major employer is the federal government on nearby White Sands Test Facility and White Sands Missile Range.
+Las Cruces is the economic and geographic center of the Mesilla Valley, the agricultural region on the floodplain of the Rio Grande, which extends from Radium Springs to the west side of El Paso, Texas.
 The Organ Mountains, 10 mi to the east, are dominant in the city's landscape, along with the Doña Ana Mountains, Robledo Mountains, and Picacho Peak.
-Las Cruces lies 225 mi south of Albuquerque, 42 mi northwest of El Paso, Texas and 41 mi north of the Mexican border at Sunland Park.
+Las Cruces lies 225 mi south of Albuquerque, 42 mi northwest of El Paso, and 41 mi north of the Mexico–United States border.

-Spaceport America, which has corporate offices in Las Cruces, operates from 55 mi to the north; it has completed several successful crewed, sub-orbital flights.
-The city is also the headquarters for Virgin Galactic, the world's first company to offer sub-orbital spaceflights.
+The city's major employer is the federal government at nearby White Sands Test Facility and White Sands Missile Range.
+Spaceport America, which has corporate offices in Las Cruces, operates from 55 mi to the north; it has completed several successful crewed, suborbital flights.
+The city is also the headquarters for Virgin Galactic, the world's first company to offer suborbital spaceflights.
+Las Cruces is the home of New Mexico State University, New Mexico's only land-grant university.